abpframework/abp/docs/en/cli/index.md

 * `--database-provider` or `-d`: Specifies the database provider.
 Default provider is `ef`.
 This option is only available if the module template supports it.
 You can add multiple values separated by commas, such as `ef, mongodb` if the module template supports it.
 Available providers:
   * `ef`: Entity Framework Core.
   * `mongodb`: MongoDB.
 * `--ui-framework` or `-u`: Specifies the UI framework.
-Default framework is `mvc`.
 This option is only available if the module template supports it.
 You can add multiple values separated by commas, such as `mvc,angular` if the module template supports it.
 Available frameworks:
   * `mvc`: ASP.NET Core MVC.
   * `angular`: Angular UI.
   * `blazor`: Blazor UI.